Category: Task Managers

 Apple Reminders

-Sunsama fails first because daily planning is required to function.
+Sunsama fails first because it breaks when daily planning is required to function.

 Verdict